Quick Answer

 That is the core tradeoff.
 The choice is less about city branding and more about the work pattern you need to protect.
 If your outcomes depend on long uninterrupted blocks and a calmer rhythm, Helsinki deserves serious consideration.
 If your outcomes depend on frequent meetings, event density, or steady in-person touchpoints, those same strengths can become limitations.

-The migration signal in this draft supports caution with broad assumptions.
+The migration signal supports caution with broad assumptions.
 Across the Nordic region, remote work-era migration shifted away from inner urban areas toward outer urban and near-urban rural areas from 2020 to 2021, then returned toward pre-pandemic patterns by 2022.
 The same source notes that implications for urban cores are difficult to track.
 The short version is that movement patterns changed during the remote-work shock and then partly normalized, which is another reason to keep headline rankings secondary to a trial of your own week.

 Before you sign housing, pressure-test weekly reality: